Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Experiment Setup

-This dataset contains 1000 training interactions and 600 test interactions.
-This dataset contains a single object, with high weight (1.1 [kg] and 16.1 x 10.1 x 4.9 cm (LxWxH)), friction is altered by applying \emph{`60 grit'} sandpaper to different parts of the object resulting in the different outcomes of pushing interactions with the same visual scene (Fig.~\ref{fig:EdgedDataSeq}).
-The different locations of the sandpaper are the centre, the 4 corners, and the middle of the 4 edges of the box.
+The dataset includes 1,000 training interactions and 600 test interactions.
+The object used in this dataset is a single, heavy item (1.1 kg, dimensions: 16.1 × 10.1 × 4.9 cm), with friction modified by applying \emph{60-grit} sandpaper to various parts of the contact surface.
+These alterations lead to different interaction outcomes despite the same visual appearance (Fig.~\ref{fig:EdgedDataSeq}).
+The friction locations include the centre, the four corners, and the middle of the four edges of the box.
 The test set consists of 550 pushes with unseen friction locations and 50 pushes with previously seen friction locations.
-We use coloured markers to quantify object location and orientation during performance evaluation.
+Colored markers were used to quantify object location and orientation during performance evaluation.

-\textbf{Edge case subset} We identified that in many cases the impact of object friction location does not have a large enough impact on the future position and orientation of the object during short pushing actions.
-Nonetheless, we speculate that the impact of friction on longer interactive tasks will be significant.
-It is in edge cases, typically where the object is being pushed for 4 seconds in the middle that the impact of the friction location creates an unknowable scenario for the vision-alone system.
-These edge cases are essential for the exploration of our problem and so we create a simple subset of 4 test cases shown in figure \ref{fig:EdgedDataSeq}.
-The test cases contain the object at the same location, with the friction location at each corner of the box respectively.
-Despite the exact same robot action, the final location of the object is drastically different, producing a good test case for qualitative analysis.
+\textbf{Edge Case Subset:} During our experiments, we observed that in many cases, the friction location on an object did not significantly affect its future position and orientation during short pushing actions.
+However, we hypothesise that friction will have a more pronounced effect in longer interactive tasks.
+In particular, edge cases, where the object is pushed for the full 4 seconds, present scenarios where the friction location creates outcomes that are difficult to predict using vision alone.
+These edge cases are crucial for exploring our problem, so we created a subset of four test cases, illustrated in Fig.~\ref{fig:EdgedDataSeq}.
+In these test cases, the object starts from the same location, with friction applied at each corner of the box, respectively.
+Despite identical robot actions, the final positions of the object differ drastically, making these cases ideal for qualitative analysis.

+\chadded[id=AE]{While four representative trials are illustrated for qualitative comparison in Fig.~\ref{fig:EdgedDataSeq}, quantitative metrics reported in Table 3 are computed over the full edge-case test subset (550 unseen friction configurations and 50 seen configurations), ensuring statistical robustness.}